 - The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

 - The text is double-spaced and uses a 12-point font.

 - Illustrations, figures, tables and audio/video files are included in the manuscript itself, and are available as separate files (for provision upon acceptance).
-Authors may submit figures/tables/illustrations as supplemental files with their initial submission if they wish.
-See guidelines for formatting these files.
+See the manuscript preparation guidelines for formatting these files.

 - All DOIs for the references have been provided, when available.

 - Tables and figures are all cited in the text.

 - The text adheres to the stylistic and bibliographic requirements outlined in the manuscript preparation guidelines.

 - Consent has been obtained from the authors from all individuals or institutions named in the acknowledgments section (no documentation is required).

 - A cover letter has been prepared that addresses the appropriateness of the submission for publication in this publication and that lists all co-authors (as applicable).
 The cover letter should be entered at the bottom of this page.